 Here we copy the data we obtained in the previous step, leaving the file as follows,

 However, we can compile an application from another computer, as we saw in How to cross compile for ARM from x86/x65.
-Then, we move the file to the device, change the permissions to allow execution, and we can run our program.
+Then, we move the file to the device, change the permissions to allow execution, and we can now run our program.

 Therefore, it is possible to run Python scripts directly on the Unit V2.
-I take this opportunity to remind you of the post Our first program in Arduino and How to use Arduino and the PySerial library.
+I take this opportunity to remind you of the posts Our first program in Arduino and How to use Arduino and the PySerial library.

 Conclusion

 It is often said of something “it’s so small it fits in your pocket.”
-But in this case, it’s that two or three can fit, depending on the pocket.
+But in this case, two or three can fit, depending on the pocket.
 It’s impressive what they have achieved at the hardware level.

 The main purpose of the Unit V2 is computer vision and machine learning.
 However, even without these two components, it would still be an interesting product in itself.